Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Blue KCWI redshift determination

 Thus, both redshift estimates are consistent when calculated from their emission and absorption lines and, within their confidence bounds, are in agreement with the original two estimates from \cite{bib:Griffiths2021} and \cite{bib:Ebeling2025}.

 From this analysis, the lower estimate seems more likely because it is based on more lines with a smaller spread.
 In addition, there are several other factors that favour this lower estimate.
-We detail these in the following:
+We detail these in the following.

-First, the double peaks and local minima around 5100~\AA \ are more likely to be a resonant emission from a MgII doublet with an additional blue-shifted absorption rather than a double Ly-$\alpha$ emission peak because, according to \cite{bib:Feltre2018} this Mg emission-absorption combination is quite common, while, according to \cite{bib:Verhamme2017} double-peaked Ly-$\alpha$ emission is a rather peculiar feature of so-called Lyman-continuum emitters.
+First, the double peaks and local minima around 5100~\AA \ are more likely to be a resonant emission from a MgII doublet with an additional blueshifted absorption rather than a double Ly-$\alpha$ emission peak because according to \cite{bib:Feltre2018}, this Mg emission-absorption combination is quite common, while according to \cite{bib:Verhamme2017} double-peaked Ly-$\alpha$ emission is a rather peculiar feature of so-called Lyman-continuum emitters.
 More recently, \cite{bib:Uzsoy2025} and references therein claim that double-peaked Ly-$\alpha$ emitters are more common, yet perhaps become rarer with increasing redshift.
 Moreover, \cite{bib:Verhamme2017} state that the emission peaks are typically about 300~km/s apart, implying a $\Delta z \approx 0.001$.
-The peaks here, however, are 18~\AA \ apart at 5102~\AA, such that they yield $\Delta z \approx 0.0035$, 3.5 times larger than typical.
+However, the peaks here are 18~\AA \ apart at 5102~\AA, so they yield $\Delta z \approx 0.0035$, 3.5 times larger than typical.
 We also observe Ly-$\alpha$ in absorption, a very rare feature of Lyman continuum emitters, as stated in \cite{bib:Verhamme2017}.
 Fig.~\ref{fig:mgii} (left) in \comm{Appendix~\ref{sec:additional_plots}} shows details of the spectra around 5100~\AA \ for further inspection.
-Comparing the relative height of the two emission peaks with Fig.~6 of \cite{bib:Uzsoy2025}, which shows a stacked double-peaked Ly-$\alpha$ profile for DESI/ODIN Ly-$\alpha$ emitters, we also observed that, on average, the blue-shifted emission peak is much smaller than the redshifted one.
+Comparing the relative height of the two emission peaks with Fig.~6 of \cite{bib:Uzsoy2025}, which shows a stacked double-peaked Ly-$\alpha$ profile for DESI/ODIN Ly-$\alpha$ emitters, we also observed that, on average, the blueshifted emission peak is much smaller than the redshifted one.
 This is also in stark contrast to the profile of our background source.

-Second, if we cut off the pixels that most likely contain the star-forming region in the outskirts, such that each multiple image is only covered by 4~px, we can plot the spectra without the star-forming region on top of the ones already shown in Fig.~\ref{fig:mis_spectra_final}.
+Second, if we cut off the pixels that most likely contain the SFR in the outskirts, such that each multiple image is only covered by 4~px, we can plot the spectra without the SFR on top of the ones already shown in Fig.~\ref{fig:mis_spectra_final}.
 Fig.~\ref{fig:mis_spectra_nosfr} shows the result.
 For better visibility purposes, we cut the wavelength range at the left where there are no identified emission and absorption lines.